Skip to content

 That detail changes the reading.
 DJ Weez is not just a name placed beside Bilix; he sits inside the technical mechanics of the relaunch.
 He belongs to those who make Bouyon playable again, exportable again, programmable in parties again.
 The track circulates because it has immediate party energy, but also because it arrives at the right time: after the silence, before total platform visibility, in a Guadeloupe that already tasted Bouyon and needs a new entry point.

 Bilix occupies a specific position.
 Public sources link him to Anse-Bertrand and to a solo trajectory already formed [S-13].
 He does not arrive as a direct heir of Gaza Girls or Yellow Gaza.
-He arrives with a wider color: dancehall, Afro-Caribbean vibes, party track, viral clip, diaspora circuit.
+He arrives with a wider color: dancehall, Afro-Caribbean vibes, party single, viral clip, diaspora circuit.
 This is exactly what the Gwada transition will do several times: take artists who are not locked inside Bouyon, then make them cross Bouyon when the public is ready.

 III — 2017: DJ GUYGUY and the Olé Olé marker